Jabatronic/cm-toplist-plugin/README.md

 ## Decisions Made
 Plugin Settings Menu/Page
-- I decided to use a top-level menu to be easy to find for those asessing this task
+- I decided to use a top-level menu to be easy to find for those asessing this task.
+In production I woyldn't do this for a plugin with just a single admin page
 - I chose to use VueJs to create the add/delete page in the admin section.
 I wanted to demonstrate that I have working knowledge of modern javascript frameworks and also wanted to learn how to integrate Vue with Wordpress.
 This was a limited approach which could be expanded upon by creating good workflow and implementing tooling and build processes
 Rest API
 - I chose to leave requests to the API as unauthenticated for all users as I could not get wp_nonce header authentication to work yet.
 This made me sad and I will continue to seek a solution (any tips gratefully received!).